chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 kubectl create deployment nginx --image=nginx
 ```

-Give this a few seconds to populate and then check what’s running now that we have a new image in the cluster.
+Give this some time (a few seconds up to a few minuts) to populate and then check what’s running now that we have a new image in the cluster.

 ```sh
 chainctl cluster records list $CLUSTER_ID